SINE/JoinSquad_JS/README.md

 All audio-content/media content (exceptions of this are defined below, in the third-party-content section) of this repository and it's projects is licensed under Creative Commons (CC BY-NC-SA 4.0) which is part of the according repository-sublocations or can be found under the following link http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.txt

 ####Third-Party content
 * Multiple of the project's scripts make use of third-party libraries, these libraries are not directly implemented into the project but rather are automatically loaded from their licensed distributors.
-These libraries do not fall under this project's license terms and are in no way related to this project's creator.
+These libraries may or may not fall under this project's license terms and may or may not be related to this project's author(s).
   * [**dat.gui Library**](https://github.com/dataarts/dat.gui) Licensed under the Apache License 2.0
   * [**JQuery Library**](https://jquery.org) Licensed under the MIT License
 * It may happen that there is third-party-media-content (image-files, sound-files) linked within the code, they do not fall into the definition of being included part of the project (if not part of this repository) and fall under the property and publishing rights/restrictions of their respective publisher and/or rightholder.